-Craig Erickson, MD, is a leading expert in Fragile X Syndrome (FXS) and the director of the Fragile X Research and Treatment Center.
+Craig Erickson, MD, is a leading expert in Fragile X Syndrome (FXS) and the director of the Fragile X Syndrome Research and Treatment Center.
 His primary research focus is investigating novel approaches to the treatment of FXS.
-He has consistently received funding support from various sources, including FRAXA Research Foundation, The John Merck Foundation, Novartis Pharmaceuticals, and Seaside Therapeutics.
-Dr. Erickson is particularly interested if a medication, acamprosate, an mGluR5 antagonist, can improve social interaction and communication in individuals with FXS.
+He consistently receives funding support from various sources, including FRAXA Research Foundation, The John Merck Foundation, Novartis Pharmaceuticals, and Seaside Therapeutics.
+Dr. Erickson is particularly interested in knowing if the medication acamprosate, an mGluR5 antagonist, can improve social interaction and communication in individuals with FXS.